<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 A short review of what we think about this article can be found below.

-We are pleased to share the work of Adam Virgile and his review of Dr. Declan Connolly's research on the Top 100 Jump Heights from a NCAA Division 1 database which includes 300+ athletes and over 3,000 jumps.
-These CMJ's were completed using "hands on hips" - also known as CMJ-NAS or CMJ Akimbo; which is considered the gold-standard to assess variations in loading patterns & outputs.
+We are pleased to share the work of Adam Virgile and his review of Dr. Declan Connolly's research on the Top 100 Jump Heights from an NCAA Division 1 database which includes 300+ athletes and over 3,000 jumps.
+These CMJs were completed using "hands on hips" - also known as CMJ-NAS or CMJ Akimbo; which is considered the gold standard for assessing variations in loading patterns & outputs.

 A review of 100 jumps